 The UnboundID LDAP SDK for Java is a fast, powerful, user-friendly, and completely free Java library for communicating with LDAP directory servers.
 It offers better performance, better ease of use, and more features than other Java-based LDAP APIs.
-It is actively being developed and enhanced, and commercial support is available.
+It is actively being developed and enhanced by Ping Identity and is a critical component of their Directory Server and other identity management software.

-The UnboundID LDAP SDK for Java is free to use and redistribute in open source or proprietary applications under the terms of any of the open source GPLv2 or LGPLv2.1 licenses, or the UnboundID Free Use License.
+The UnboundID LDAP SDK for Java is free to use and redistribute in open source or proprietary applications under the terms of the Apache License, Version 2 (or, for legacy purposes, the GPLv2, the LGPLv2.1, or the UnboundID LDAP SDK Free Use License).
 It does not have any third-party dependencies, so a single jar file is all you need to add top-notch LDAP support to your Java application.
 It can also be used in conjunction with most other JVM-based languages, as well as on the Android mobile platform.

 Advantages of the UnboundID LDAP SDK